Ten PhD students from universities across the UK joined us for the first time this week, to take up their 2019-21 Cumberland Lodge Fellowships.

 Last weekend, our new cohort joined us for their inaugural retreat at Cumberland Lodge, to meet each other, learn more about our work, and take part in training and development sessions on public engagement, including public speaking, podcasts, and writing for non-academic audiences.

-They also had the chance to hear from one of our trustees, Jane Furniss, about her life in public service, and to meet our 2018-20 cohort of Scholars.
+They also had the chance to hear from one of our trustees, Jane Furniss, about her life in public service, and to meet our 2018-20 cohort of Fellows.

-Our second-year Scholars were tasked with helping us to plan a new St Catharine's Session to deliver to visiting student groups.
-On the final day of the retreat they had the chance to run their proposed sessions for fellow Scholars and staff.
+Our second-year Fellows were tasked with helping us to plan a new St Catharine's Session to deliver to visiting student groups.
+On the final day of the retreat they had the chance to run their proposed sessions for fellow Fellows and staff.
 The new session will be available to visiting groups from this autumn.

 Applications for 2020-21

-Applications for Scholars to join us in September 2020 will open in early spring 2020.
+Applications for Fellows to join us in September 2020 will open in early spring 2020.

 Details will be posted on our website, as well as via social media (#CLscholarships), and through doctoral schools at universities across the UK.